What was initially designed to provide protection and comfort for our feet has now become a symbol of social status.

 Buscemi is an American-based fashion brand known for its luxury, expensive footwear designs.
 Combining top-quality craftsmanship with premium materials, Buscemi’s shoes are worth every penny.

 The brand’s most expensive shoe silhouette yet is perhaps the Buscemi 100MM Diamond sneaker.
-Released in 2016, this white tumbled leather shoe is loaded with 11.50-carats of diamonds, set in 18-karat gold hardware.
+Released in 2016, this white tumbled leather shoe features 11.50-carat diamonds set in 18-karat gold hardware.

 This luxurious high-top sneaker was sold for a whopping $132,000.

-Another Michael Jordan sneakers made history after fetching $190,000 at an auction in 2017, breaking the previous record set by the game-worn Air Jordan 12 Flu Game that sold for $104,000 in 2013.
+Another pair of Michael Jordan sneakers made history after fetching $190,000 at an auction in 2017, breaking the previous record set by the game-worn Air Jordan 12 Flu Game, which sold for $104,000 in 2013.

 Who would have thought that a pair of Converse could fetch as much?
 It’s neither rare nor made from quality expensive materials.

-The Converse Fastbreak sneakers were worn by Michael Jordan when he won the 1984 Summer Olympics in Los Angeles.
+Michael Jordan wore the Converse Fastbreak sneakers during his victory at the 1984 Summer Olympics in Los Angeles.
 They’re believed to be the last shoes that MJ wore when he was still an amateur.

 The Nike Waffle Racing Flat Moon Shoes set a world record for the most expensive sneakers sold at an auction at that time.
-Only 12 pairs were made for runners at the 1972 US Olympic Trials, and less than that exists today.
+Only 12 pairs were made for runners at the 1972 US Olympic Trials, and fewer than that are believed to exist today.

 One pair, which was never worn, was sold to Canadian businessman and shoe collector Miles Nadal for a staggering $437,500 at Sotheby’s New York in 2019.

 Considered a historical artifact in the history of sports, the Moon Shoe is a handmade running shoe designed by Nike co-founder Bill Bowerman using a waffle iron.
-It was made by pouring rubber into the mold, creating the first prototype of the waffle sole traction pattern—Nike’s first innovation as a brand.
+It was created by pouring rubber into a mold, resulting in the prototype of the waffle sole traction pattern—Nike’s first innovation as a brand.

 It all started with the Air Jordan 1 High Chicago—the shoe that paved the way for the success of many basketball player shoe collaborations that we see today.

-In 1984, Nike gave Michael Jordan his own signature line of shoes, the Air Jordan, as part of their deal.
+In 1984, Nike introduced Michael Jordan’s signature line of shoes, the Air Jordan, as part of their partnership.

 His agent, David Falk, told the ESPN-Netflix documentary: “When I negotiated the Nike deal, I said to them, ‘you’re a small company, if you want Michael Jordan, he’s got to have his own shoe line.’”